Foreign policy of the Woodrow Wilson administration: Nicaragua

 According to Benjamin Harrison, Wilson was committed in Latin America to the fostering of democracy and stable governments, as well as fair economic policies.
 Wilson was largely frustrated by the chaotic situation in Nicaragua.
 Adolfo Díaz won the presidency in 1911 and replaced European financing with loans from New York banks.
 Facing a Liberal rebellion, he called on the United States for protection and Wilson obliged.
 Nicaragua assumed a quasi-protectorate status under the 1916 Bryan–Chamorro Treaty.
 Under the treaty Nicaragua promised it would not declare war on anyone, would not grant territorial concessions, and would not contract outside debts without Washington's approval.
 It permitted the US to build a naval base at Fonseca Bay, and gave the US the sole option to construct and control an inter-oceanic canal.
 The US had no intention of building a canal, but one of the guarantee that no other nation could do so.
 The US paid Nicaragua $3 million for this option.
 The original draft also asserted the duty of the United States to intervene militarily in case of domestic turmoil – but that provision was rejected by Democrats in the Senate.
 The treaty was extremely unpopular in the Caribbean region, but it was observed by both sides until 1933.
-Díaz was now able to serve out his entire term; he retired in 1917, and moved to the United States.
-(He returned briefly to power in 1926–1929).
+Díaz was now able to serve out his entire term; he retired in 1917, and moved to the United States, though he briefly returned to power in 1926–1929.
 According to George Baker, the main effect of the treaty was a higher degree of both political and financial stability in Nicaragua.
 President Herbert Hoover (1929-1933) opposed the relationship.
-Finally in 1933 President Franklin D Roosevelt, invoking his new Good Neighbor policy ended American intervention.
+Finally in 1933, President Franklin D Roosevelt invoked his new Good Neighbor policy to end American intervention.